throskam/eko/README.md

 Note that this command is only additive and won't remove any file.

+You can organise your projects with tags using the `tag` command.

+`eko tag my-tag -i`

 ### Executing Commands

 `eko exec -- echo "Hi from \$PWD"`